https://taylorpaisie.github.io/VEME_2024_NGS_Variant_Calling/

 $ touch run_variant_calling.sh

-Instead of using the touch
+Instead of using the touch command you can use code to open in VS code:

 $ code run_variant_calling.sh